Skip to main content

 What Is Child Support?

-Child support is simply the money one parent pays to the custodial parent (the parent who has physical custody of the child) for the child's care.
+Child support is simply the money one parent pays the custodial parent (the parent who has physical custody of the child) for the child's care.
 The judge sets the child support payment amount at the child support hearing.
 The co-parents can also agree to the amount in a custody agreement.
 This money is usually paid monthly.

 Child support covers the basic needs of the child, including: